rackerlabs/support-how-to/content/cloud-sites/file-permissions-on-cloud-sites.md

 Who can access files is divided into three categories: user, group, other.

 -  **User**, abbreviated as **U** is generally the person who created the file.
 Another common term for user is **owner**.
--  Group, abbreviated as **G** is anyone who belongs to the same group to which the file is assigned.
+-  **Group**, abbreviated as **G** is anyone who belongs to the same group to which the file is assigned.
 By default, when a file is created it inherits the same group membership as the default group of the creator.
 -  **Other**, abbreviated as **O**, is everyone else and is often referred to as **world**, because it's the rest of the world.
 User, group, and other are collectively referred to as **UGO**.

 ### What can they access?

-The access level is divided into three categories: read, write, execute.
+The access level is divided into three attribute bits: read, write, execute.
 Collectively, these are referred to as **RWX** (X for execute).
 These attributes have a slightly different context for files than for directories.

 For a file, read is the access to view the contents, write is access to modify the contents, and execute is the ability to execute the file.